carlek/web3py-notebooks/README.md

 This repository contains examples based on the [documentation](https://web3py.readthedocs.io/) to interact with Ethereum using the Web3.py library.
 The notebooks will provide small coded cells as well as larger cells with a brief explanation to help you get started with Ethereum development.

+*TODO*:
+1. add some setup for Infura and Geth.
-*TODO*: examine the notebooks for perhaps a more usable organization
+1. examine the notebooks for perhaps a more usable organization

 ## Table of Contents